legentil42/line-following/README.md

 # line-following

-Line following arduino program for the polulu
+Line following arduino program for the poluluu